juxor/afaq/markdown/secH2.md

 equal pay, others equalised pay as much as possible and so on.
 Over time, as economic conditions changed and difficulties developed the collectives changed their mode of distribution to take them into account.
-These collectives indicate well the practical aspects of anarchist and its desire to accommodate and not ignore reality.
+These collectives indicate well the practical aspects of anarchism and its desire to accommodate and not ignore reality.

-Lastly, and as an aside, it this anarchist awareness of the disruptive effects of a revolution on a country's economy which, in part, makes anarchists extremely sceptical of pro-Bolshevik rationales that blame the difficult economic conditions facing the Russian Revolution for Bolshevik authoritarianism (see [section H.6.1](secH6.html#sech61) for a fuller discussion of this).
+Lastly, and as an aside, it is this anarchist awareness of the disruptive effects of a revolution on a country's economy which, in part, makes anarchists extremely sceptical of pro-Bolshevik rationales that blame the difficult economic conditions facing the Russian Revolution for Bolshevik authoritarianism (see [section H.6.1](secH6.html#sech61) for a fuller discussion of this).
 If, as Kropotkin argued, a social revolution inevitably results in massive economic disruption then, clearly, Bolshevism should be